search ]

 Google Search Console is a free tool that allows you to track your website’s performance in Google search results.
 It provides information about issues you need to address to improve your ranking and SEO.

-If you’re not interested in unnecessary introductions, you can jump straight to the section discussing the information analysis provided by Search Console (the Performance tab).
+If you’re not interested in unnecessary introductions, you can jump straight to the section discussing analysing the data provided by Search Console (the Performance tab).

 Considering that using Google’s search console can be daunting for new website owners and those at the beginning of their journey, and as I have received several requests from regular visitors to my blog, I have decided to write a comprehensive guide that describes the reports and information that Google Search Console provides in a straightforward manner, even for those who have never seen this tool before.